 This article has shared some public examples of where it has happened, mostly due to attempts by test takers to cheat but sometimes by administrator malpractice too.
 Safeguard your learning program from results tampering by following our five key steps outlined above.

-And remember, we have a range of other ssues so be sure to take a look and check that your L&D efforts are not going to waste.
+And remember, we have a range of other resources tackling test fraud issues so be sure to take a look and check that your L&D efforts are not going to waste.

-If you’d like to know more about how Questionmark’s online assessment platform can transform your tests and exams, today, we’d love to chat.
+If you’d like to know more about how Questionmark’s online assessment platform can transform your tests and exams, talk to us today, we’d love to chat.